 DC-area historian, Marcie Stickle, writing in 2009 about the history of the Cissel-Lee building, notes that this “significant two-story brick structure was Spanish Colonial Revival, all the ‘rage’ at the time.
 With its unique black slate canopies angled around two sides of the roofline, the Cissel-Lee Building was the only remaining such structure in all of the [Central Business District].”

-Notable Moments in Track Recorders’ Music History
+Track Recorders’ Music History:

 (chronologically speaking)

-- The Soul Searchers‘ 1972 Sussex album We the People – featuring DC legend, Chuck Brown – was recorded at Track (a sealed copy fetched $405 this past October).
-Vocalist and guitarist Brown, along with keys/trombonist John Buchanan, co-wrote the title track, which served as the group’s first 45.
+- The Soul Searchers‘ 1972 Sussex album We the People — featuring DC legend, Chuck Brown — was recorded at Track (a sealed copy fetched $405 this past October).
+Vocalist and guitarist Brown, along with keys/trombonist John Buchanan, co-wrote the title track, which served as the A-side of the group’s first 45.

 “We the People”

-Recorded at Track – Silver Spring, MD
+Recorded at Track Recorders

 - Scacy Sound Service‘s heavy funk 45 from 1972 “Sunshine (Pt.
 1 & 2)” – recorded at Track – changes hands for up to three figures at auction (and was sampled by Outkast in 2006 for “Mighty O“).

-Track Recorders 45 History Spotlight:
+Track Recorders 45

-Julius Brockington
+“This Feeling” by Julius Brockington

 Old Sounds Refashioned Anew